 Questions?
 Contact [email protected]

-Tax compliance: Include all required tax information (VAT number in EU, GST in Australia, etc.) for proper record-keeping.
+Tax compliance: Add all tax details (VAT in the EU, GST in Australia) for proper records.

 8. Subscription Confirmation Emails